MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-config.md

 # Explore Azure Developer CLI configuration

 The Azure Developer CLI (`azd`) allows you to manage `azd` configurations using a set of `azd config` commands.
-These configuration settings include useful defaults such as your Azure subscription and location and settings used by other `azd` commands or features.
+These configuration settings include useful defaults such as your Azure subscription and location, as well as settings used by other `azd` commands or features.
 You can also get and set your own custom values and use them in scripts or custom functionality.

 In this article, you learn:

-- Key concepts about `azd config`
+- Key concepts about Azure Developer CLI configuration
 - How to work with `azd config` commands
 - How `azd config` integrates with other `azd` features